 Possession, use, or sale of weapons, firearms, or explosives on work premises, while operating Company machinery, equipment, or vehicles for work-related purposes or while engaged in Company business off premises is forbidden except where expressly authorized by the Company and permitted under state or local laws.
 This policy applies to all Employees, including, but not limited to, those who have a valid permit to carry a firearm.
-This policy does not apply to firearms stored in the Employee 's locked motor vehicle.
+This policy does not apply to firearms and ammunition stored out-of-sight in the Employee's locked motor vehicle, so long the employee holds a valid handgun carry permit, the employee's vehicle is parked in a permitted area and the firearm and/or ammunition is locked within the trunk, glove box, or interior of the vehicle or a container securely affixed to the vehicle if the employee is not in the vehicle.

 Employees who are aware of violations or threats of violations of this policy are required to report such violations or threats of violations to the Human Resources Department.
-Workplace Bullying Prevention Policy